dwyl/learn-html5/README.md

 <!DOCTYPE html>
 ```
 This way the browser recognizes that this is a valid .html file.
-You're probably wondering what a tag is.
+You're probably wondering what a tag is.    <br>
-<blockquote>A tag is
+A tag is

 ``` html
 <something here inside>